KamranMallick/PassCrate/README.md

 # PassCrate - A Password Manager

 ## Description
-This Password Manager Web App is designed to help user to save and organize their passwords at place.
+This Password Manager Web App is designed to help user to save and organize their passwords at one place.
 It provides a user-friendly interface for adding, managing, and editng their passwords .
-MongoDB is used to store the user data so that data doesn't lost.
+MongoDB is used to store the user data so that data isn't lost.

 ## Installation: